VinceWang92/GameApi-BlackJack/BlackJackAPI-master/README.md

 ##Endpoints Included:
  - **create_user**
+    - Path: 'user'
+    - Method: POST
+    - Parameters: user_name, email (optional)
+    - Returns: Message confirming creation of the User.
+    - Description: Creates a new User. user_name provided must be unique.
+Will raise a ConflictException if a User with that user_name already exists.
+The welcome email is added to the task queue.

  - **get_user_rankings**
+    - Path: 'user/rankings'
+    - Method: GET
+    - Parameters: NONE
+    - Returns: All users in the database in descending order by dollars won.
+    - Description: Ranks all the users in the database based on their dollars won.

  - **new_game**
+    - Path: 'game'
+    - Method: POST
+    - Parameters: user_name
+    - Returns: GameForm with initial game state.
+    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
+Also informs the user that they begin the game with 100 dollars.

  - **get_game**
+    - Path: 'game/{urlsafe_game_key}'
+    - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: GameForm with current game state.
+    - Description: Returns the current state of a game.
+Displays the player's and dealer's former cards.

  - **stop_game**
+    - Path: 'game/{urlsafe_game_key}'
+    - Method: DELETE
+    - Parameters: urlsafe_game_key
+    - Returns: Message that they game has been deleted.
+    - Description: Deletes an active game.
+Raises exceptions if the game does not exist or if the game has been completed.

  - **make_move**
+    - Path: 'game/{urlsafe_game_key}'
+    - Method: PUT
+    - Parameters: urlsafe_game_key, dicision
+    - Returns: GameForm with new game state.
+    - Description: Make a dicision of Stand or Hit.

  - **get_user_games**
+    - Path: 'user/games'
+    - Method: GET
+    - Parameters: user_name, email (optional)
+    - Returns: GameForms for all active and finished games belonging to a user.
+    - Description: Returns all games in the database belonging to a specific user that have played.

  - **get_game_history**
+    - Path: 'game/{urlsafe_game_key}/history'
+    - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: String message containing the history of the specified game.
+    - Descriptions: Displays a history of the user's guesses for a specific game.

  - **get_high_scores**
+    - Path: 'scores'
+    - Method: PUT
+    - Parameters: num_results
+    - Returns: ScoreForms.
+    - Description: Returns all Scores in the database order by the scores in descending order.
+The number of displayed scores can be limited by the user.

  - **get_user_scores**
+    - Path: 'scores/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: ScoreForms.
+    - Description: Returns all Scores recorded by the given player.
+    Will raise a NotFoundException if the User does not exist.

 ##Models Included:
  - **User**